mininiii/erpnext-shipstation/README.md

 - [shipstation](https://www.shipstation.com/)

 ## Features
-- Creation of shipment to a carrier service (e.g. FedEx, UPS) via LetMeShip, Packlink, and SendCloud.
+- Creation of shipment to a carrier service (e.g. USPS) via ShipStation
 - Compare shipping rates.
 - Printing the shipping label is also made available within the Shipment doctype.
-- Templates for the parcel dimensions.
 - Shipment tracking.

 ## Setup
-For the compare shipping rates feature to work as expected, you need to generate an API key from your service provider.
-Service providers have their own specific doctypes similar to those from the `Integrations`.
-They can be enabled or disabled depending on your needs.
+For the compare shipping rates feature to work as expected, you need to generate an API key from ShipStation.

 <img width="1728" alt="image" src="https://github.com/shipstation-techhub/erpnext-shipstation/assets/48901587/012cafd3-53cf-46b3-a554-b69a87dcecef">